The Seljuk Han of Anatolia

 Calligraphic and vegetal patterns dominate the decorative scheme.
 The

-spandrels of the lateral niches of the portal are decorated with high-relief
+spandrels of the lateral niches of the portal are decorated with

-han famous.
+are famous features of this han.
 The angels hold a roundel that was

-probably once an armorial symbol but has since eroded effaced.
+probably once an armorial symbol, but has since eroded effaced.
 Over the arch

 surmounting the niche are figures of serpents holding small human heads in their